THE PROBUS CLUB OF KIDSGROVE

 4 (iii).
 The Annual General Meeting will be held in June of each year unless otherwise arranged.

 4 (iv).
 Extra-ordinary General Meetings for matters which would otherwise require Annual General Meeting consideration will be held at the discretion of the President OR when a request for the convening of such a meeting is made to Council in writing by five or more ordinary members.
 The request must clearly state the subject matter to be aired and Council must give due consideration to the request

 Voting on proposals effecting change in Policy require a minimum of two thirds majority support for adoption; voting on ordinary day to day issues require a simple majority of members present.

 The maximum membership shall be recommended by the Council after due consideration of all relevant factors.
-Membership of The Club shall ideally be open to professional or business men who have retired or semi-retired.
+Membership of The Club shall ideally be open to professional or business men and women who have retired or semi-retired.
 As vacancies arise members will be encouraged to recommend persons who are likely to be suitable for membership.
 Members are free to loan such persons a copy of The Club’s History to help establish their interest in becoming a member.

 7. HONORARY MEMBERSHIP

-In recognition of a Members’ outstanding contribution to the fulfilment of the aims and objectives of The Club the President, on the recommendation of Council, may confer on him the award of Honorary Membership.
+In recognition of a Members’ outstanding contribution to the fulfilment of the aims and objectives of The Club the President, on the recommendation of Council, may confer on him or her the award of Honorary Membership.
 Honorary Members shall have the same rights, privileges and obligations as Ordinary Members but will be exempt from subscriptions.
-An Honorary Member’s badge will be presented to him to mark the achievement.
+An Honorary Member’s badge will be presented to him or her to mark the achievement.

 8. TERMINATION OF MEMBERSHIP